Etativel/memory-card/README.md

 # Memory Card Game

 A fun and interactive memory card game where players test their memory by trying not to click the same card twice!
-The game features Pokémon-themed cards, dynamic animations, and background music for an immersive experience.
+The game features Pokémon-themed cards, dynamic animations, and background music.

 ---